Hereabout/hereabout-dev-blog/site/posts/authentication-and-webhooks.md

 ### What now?

 Back I went to the research stage.
 I started seriously looking into [Supertokens](https://supertokens.com/).
 On their pricing page, they make a big selling point of the fact that there is no 10x increase in price when you cross some cliff-edge in user count.
-There is also a self-hosted open source option which would work out to be very reasonably priced even if Hereabout ends up being quite succesful.
+There is also a self-hosted open source option which would work out to be very reasonably priced even if Hereabout ends up being quite successful.

 Unfortunately, Supertokens offers backend integrations with NodeJS, Go and Python.
 Not at all helpful for my Haskell API.
 I'm sure it's possible to get Supertokens working with my Haskell backend by spinning up an extra service in one of those languages but my appetite for that much complexity is very low so, despite the appeal of the self-hosted offering, Supertokens was also out.